Jotis86/People-Analytics-Project/summary_report/README.md

 ### 🔄 Turnover Rate

-- **Definition**: The percentage of employees who leave the company during a specific period.
+- **Definition**: The turnover rate measures the percentage of employees who leave the company during a specific period.
+It is a critical metric for understanding employee retention and the overall stability of the workforce.
+- **Importance**: High turnover rates can indicate issues with employee satisfaction, management practices, or workplace culture.
+Conversely, low turnover rates suggest a stable and satisfied workforce.
 - **Calculation**: Turnover Rate = (Number of terminations during a period / Total number of employees during that period) * 100
+- **Example**: If a company has 10 terminations in a month and 200 employees, the turnover rate would be (10 / 200) * 100 = 5%.

 ### 📈 Net Promoter Score (NPS)

-- **Definition**: Measures employee loyalty and likelihood to recommend the company.
+- **Definition**: The Net Promoter Score (NPS) measures employee loyalty and their likelihood to recommend the company as a great place to work.
+Originally used for customer satisfaction, NPS has been adapted to gauge employee engagement.
+- **Importance**: NPS provides insights into employee satisfaction and loyalty.
+A high NPS indicates that employees are likely to recommend the company to others, reflecting a positive work environment.
 - **Calculation**: NPS = % Promoters - % Detractors
 - **Groups**:
-  - **Promoters**: Score 9-10
+  - **Promoters**: Score 9-10.
+These employees are highly satisfied and likely to recommend the company.
-  - **Passives**: Score 7-8
+  - **Passives**: Score 7-8.
+These employees are satisfied but not enthusiastic enough to be promoters.
-  - **Detractors**: Score 1-6
+  - **Detractors**: Score 1-6.
+These employees are dissatisfied and may negatively impact the company's reputation.
+- **Example**: If 60% of employees are promoters, 30% are passives, and 10% are detractors, the NPS would be 60% - 10% = 50.

 ### 📉 Absenteeism Rate

-- **Definition**: The percentage of work hours lost due to absenteeism.
+- **Definition**: The absenteeism rate measures the percentage of work hours lost due to employee absences.
+It includes absences due to illness, personal reasons, and other causes.
+- **Importance**: High absenteeism rates can indicate issues with employee health, workplace conditions, or job satisfaction.
+Monitoring absenteeism helps identify and address underlying problems.
 - **Calculation**: Absenteeism Rate = (Hours not worked due to occasional causes, IT, or other reasons / Effective agreed hours) * 100
 - **Effective Agreed Hours**: Agreed hours + Overtime hours - Hours not worked due to vacations and holidays
+- **Example**: If employees collectively miss 500 hours in a month and the effective agreed hours are 10,000, the absenteeism rate would be (500 / 10,000) * 100 = 5%.

 These visualizations provide a comprehensive overview of the dataset, highlighting key aspects such as demographics, salary, tenure, training, absenteeism, rotation, performance, and NPS.
+By analyzing these metrics, organizations can gain valuable insights into their workforce, identify areas for improvement, and make data-driven decisions to enhance employee satisfaction and productivity.

 ---